OptimalBits/bull/README.md

 ####Message Queue

-Bull can also be used for persistent messsage queues.
+Bull can also be used for persistent message queues.
 This is a quite useful feature in some usecases.
 For example, you can have two servers that need to communicate with each other.
 By using a queue the servers do not need to be online at the same time, this create a very robust communication channel.
 You can treat